sul-dlss/modsulator-app-rails/README.md

 # modsulator-app-rails

-A Rails API for the [MODSulator](https://github.com/sul-dlss/modsulator).
+This includes the `modsulator` CLI utility which is distributed as a Ruby gem.

+It also has a Rails API that exposes this functionality as a web service.
 This API is used by Argo for spreadsheet bulk upload.

 Provides the following endpoints: